connorb62/Rain-Gauge/README.md

 ## Graph and Summarize Records
 ![Graph1](Screenshot3.png) ![Graph2](Screenshot4.png) ![Graph3](Screenshot5.png)
 Records can be easily visualized and summarized under the 'Analysis' tab sheet.
-Once and adequate number of records have been logged, click `Graph` to draw an area graph and `Summary` to show Total and Average rainfall as well as the period of data recording in days.
+Once and adequate number of records have been logged, click `Graph` to draw daily, monthly and annual graphs and `Summary` to show total and average rainfall as well as the period of data recording in days, monthly and annual rainfall totals.

 ## Printing
 Records, Graphs and summaries can be printed.
 Navigate to the main menu.